17 Conditional probability and learning

 \[\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{J})\] and compare them.

-2. Explain why this particular change in degree of belief occurs, in this situation.
+2. Find a scenario for which this particular change in degree of belief makes sense.

 Take the time to review the two sections above, focusing on the application and meaning of the two scenarios and calculations, and noting the similarities and differences:

-• In the first (next-patient) scenario, information about one aspect of the situation changed the agent’s belief about another aspect; the two aspects were somewhat different (transportation and urgency).
+• In the first (urgency & transportation) scenario, information about one aspect of the situation changed the agent’s belief about another aspect.
+The two aspects were different (transportation and urgency).
 Whereas in the second (three-patient) scenario, information about analogous occurrences of an aspect of the situation changed the agent’s belief about a further occurrence.

 A third scenario is also possible, which combines the two above.
 Consider the case with three patients, where each patient can require \({\small\verb;urgent;}\) care or not, and can be transported by \({\small\verb;ambulance;}\), \({\small\verb;helicopter;}\), or \({\small\verb;other;}\) means.
 To describe this situation, introduce three pairs of quantities, which together form the joint quantity